Academy Login

 Both of these differences can lead you to some pretty important shifts away from the market portfolio.
 Let’s start with the geographical difference first.
 Everyone comes from somewhere, and everyone is going to retire somewhere.
 For the majority of our readers, those two answers will line up.
 But as an investor, you want to focus on the latter question.
 Where you are going to retire should inform your asset allocation.

 The market portfolio is a global portfolio.
-The US represents about half of the world’s stock markets, but that means that the other half is outside the US.
+The US represents about 60% of the world’s stock markets, but that means that about 40% is outside the US.
 A market portfolio would mirror this.
-While where a company is listed doesn’t have a material impact on it’s future expected returns, you may want to tilt your portfolio a little bit towards your home market.
+While where a company is listed doesn’t have a material impact on it’s future expected returns, you may want to overweight the US in your portfolio.
 Presumably, you’re going to be consuming in that home market, so you want your retirement savings (slightly) more tied to your home economy.
 There are all sorts of reasons for this, but it’s important to not overdo this (I’m looking at you Australia).
-You’ll just want to tilt your portfolio towards your home country by a small amount.
+You’ll just want to tilt your portfolio towards the US by a small amount[Home Bias Article Link].

 Turning to the other big difference you have from the market (that we’re looking at here) – you are probably focused on preparing for your retirement.
 This has all sorts of effects, though by far the most important effect is that you are likely to have a much longer time horizon than the average investor.
 Because of this, on average, you are likely to be better able to ride out the short-term bumps in your portfolio than someone who is more focused on what next quarter holds.
 And this opens up some very interesting doors.